 Courtney, Larson Announce $12 Million Improvement to Air National Guard Hangar at Bradley International Airport

-WASHINGTON—Today, Congressmen Joe Courtney (CT-2) and John Larson (CT-1) announced that the U.S. Air Force will invest $12 million to upgrade a hangar at Bradley International Airport in Windsor Locks.
+Washington — Today, Reps.
+John B. Larson (CT-01) and Joe Courtney (CT-02) announced that the U.S. Air Force will invest $12 million to upgrade a hangar at Bradley International Airport in Windsor Locks.
 The hangar is being improved in preparation for the arrival of Air National Guard C-130H cargo planes that will be based out of Bradley.
 The 103rd Airlift Wing of the Connecticut Air National Guard is transitioning to a C-130H mission later this year.

 "This investment by the Air Force to improve a hangar that will be used for the upcoming C-130H mission is a tangible sign of progress towards the Flying Yankees' critical new mission," Courtney said.
 "With the C-130 mission, the Connecticut Air National guard will have a long term and relevant mission in support of our national defense, and I am eager and excited to see the planes on the ramp at Bradley soon."